Salama/bonk-host/README.md

 * `/balanceall [amount]` and `/balance * [amount]` to balance everyone
 * Mode dropdown menu
 * `/freejoin` to let people in without restarting the game
+* Player management menu for host in game

 ## Installation instructions
 ### Firefox